Renoria/robofuse/wiki/Docker-Deployment.md

 ### Step 1: Prepare Your Environment

-Create a new directory for your Robofuse deployment:
+Create a new directory for your robofuse deployment:

 ```bash
 mkdir robofuse-docker